Powershell

 [System.Reflection.Assembly]::Load($assemblyBytes)

 After spiking it in PowerShell with the below test.
-I was quite happy with the solution, so I thought I’d throw it out there.
+I was quite happy with the solution, so I thought I?d throw it out there.

 Just stream the assembly from disk into a byte array manually, and call assembly load from there.

-Here’s my test case which shows that the file is not locked after it was loaded into the PowerShell runtime
+Here?s my test case which shows that the file is not locked after it was loaded into the PowerShell runtime

 $file = ".\Moq.dll" $tempFileName = ".\Moq-Renamed.dll" $fileStream = ([System.IO.FileInfo] (Get-Item $file)).OpenRead(); $assemblyBytes = new-object byte[] $fileStream.Length $fileStream.Read($assemblyBytes, 0, $fileStream.Length); $fileStream.Close(); $assemblyLoaded = [System.Reflection.Assembly]::Load($assemblyBytes); # notice that we can move the file on disk after # it's loaded into the powershell runtime Move-Item $file $tempFileName Move-Item $tempFileName $file # and display the assembly information to show we still have it in memory echo $assemblyLoaded

-After that test passed, and the main reason I wanted to do this, I wrote the “get-assembly-version” PowerShell function.
+After that test passed, and the main reason I wanted to do this, I wrote the ?get-assembly-version?
+PowerShell function.

-Hope this helps someone out there!function get-assembly-version() { param([string] $file) # load the assembly bytes quickly - as to not lock the file for too long $fileStream = ([System.IO.FileInfo] (Get-Item $file)).OpenRead() $assemblyBytes = new-object byte[] $fileStream.Length $fileStream.Read($assemblyBytes, 0, $fileStream.Length) | Out-Null #out null this because this function should only return the version & this call was outputting some garbage number $fileStream.Close() # return the version of the assembly [System.Reflection.Assembly]::Load($assemblyBytes).GetName().Version; } $version = get-assembly-version(".\Moq.dll") echo "Loaded v$($version.Major).$($version.Minor).$($version.Build).$($version.Revision) version of $file"
+function get-assembly-version() { param([string] $file) # load the assembly bytes quickly - as to not lock the file for too long $fileStream = ([System.IO.FileInfo] (Get-Item $file)).OpenRead() $assemblyBytes = new-object byte[] $fileStream.Length $fileStream.Read($assemblyBytes, 0, $fileStream.Length) | Out-Null #out null this because this function should only return the version & this call was outputting some garbage number $fileStream.Close() # return the version of the assembly [System.Reflection.Assembly]::Load($assemblyBytes).GetName().Version; } $version = get-assembly-version(".\Moq.dll") echo "Loaded v$($version.Major).$($version.Minor).$($version.Build).$($version.Revision) version of $file"

 UPDATE:

 Martin commented below on a much better solution to the assembly version info problem.
-Amazing how complicated we can make things if we don’t know the path.
+Amazing how complicated we can make things if we don?t know the path.